Assistance Animals – A Nationally Consistent Approach

-We will then ask you questions specifically related to assistance animals.
-Depending on whether you are a person using assistance animal, a carer, a service provider, a trainer or another interested party, some survey questions may be more important to you than others.
-For this reason, the survey will allow you to answer some questions and not the others.
-There is also a free text space for any additional comment you may want to provide.
+Organisations and individuals were then asked questions specifically related to assistance animals.
+Depending on whether they are a person using assistance animal, a carer, a service provider, a trainer or another interested party, some survey questions may have been more important to them than others.
+For this reason, the survey did allow them to answer some questions and not the others.
+There was also a free text space for any additional comment that they may have wanted to provide.

-Please note, in this survey we are interested in the issues arising from differences in assistance animal regulation and legislation between states and territories.
-Therefore, questions relate to experiences when visiting states or territories outside of where the assistance animal is registered.
+Please note, in the survey were interested in the issues arising from differences in assistance animal regulation and legislation between states and territories.
+Therefore, questions related to experiences when visiting states or territories outside of where the assistance animal is registered.